GutiSoftware/FPU-Extended-Calculator/README.md

 There is a version (CalPFUEnglishHRround.exe), that shown data rounded to only eighteen significant digits of precision, the actual precision of the FPU.

-Added version .20 obteined compiling with SysUtils.dcu modified with the new code.
+Added version .21 obteined compiling with SysUtils.dcu modified with the new code.
 A new post with this file will be aded soon!

-Added file: FPUCodecommented.pdf to explain the improve code in the new version 2.1
+Added file: ChangesInThecomledDELPHIcodeToGetExtendedPrecision.txt to explain the improve code in the new version 2.1